peterhinch/micropython-nano-gui/DRIVERS.md

 and contents frozen.

 The driver uses the `micropython.viper` decorator.
-If your platform does not support this, comment it out and remove the type annotations.
-You may be able to use the `micropython.native` decorator.
+If your platform does not support this, the Viper code will need to be rewritten with a substantial hit to performance.

 #### Use with uasyncio